What to wear for your Cornwall newborn photoshoot

 soft browns

-dusty blues
+dusty blues/pinks

 The reason for keeping things minimal, simple and neutral is so that what you were doesn’t distract from your newborn or the moments between you.
-These colours suit natural light, which I work with, and result in more timeless images.

 Should everyone match?